 As faithful makeup wearers, we've seen firsthand how the Beautyblender has changed the entire makeup application process as we know it.
 Never has our foundation looked as flawless as when we first dipped the small, egg-shaped sponge into our product and ever-so-gently bounced it off our skin.
 It was like pure makeup sorcery was happening before our eyes.
 And unsurprisingly, whenever we get a peek at a celeb makeup artist's station, we almost always see a Beautyblender in tow.
 It truly is the best of the best.

-So, who's the mastermind behind this sponge?
 Rea Ann Silva, the creator of the Beautyblender, had a plan to help makeup seamlessly blend into the skin and didn't quit until she dreamed up the perfect concept.
-Below, hear her story of how the Beautyblender was found.
+Below, read her story of how the Beautyblender was found.

 Ed note: This interview was inspired by "Rea Ann Silva's amazing road to Beautyblender," which can be found here.
 Since publishing, Byrdie has learned of Veronica Lorenz's affiliation with Beautyblender as an early investor who helped the concept get off the ground.
 Lorenz has since parted ways with the company, and Rea Ann Silva has expressed to us her responsibility for the idea, creation, development, and growth of the brand.